As so many people say the food is as important as the walking on a Pri Lenart holiday, we thought a short blog about our cooking might be welcomed!

 Typically breakfast has a buffet plus a hot dish each day, with lovely multi-grain bread baked for us by a local farmer.
 A packed lunch is provided on walking days with home-baked rolls with a variety of fillings such as cured ham and cream cheese; smoked salmon, lemon and rocket; soft cheese with sun-dried tomatoes, etc. A bowl of fresh fruit and another of a variety chocolate/muesli bars let guests choose what they prefer to complete the picnic.

-When the guests have left we get busy in the kitchen, preparing for dinner and baking a homemade cake, which is served at tea on the guests’ return home.
-They are always hungry, having been walking all day in the foothills of the Julian Alps and often the pull of the cake makes the last few kilometers a bit easier!
+When the guests have left we get busy in the kitchen, preparing for dinner and baking a homemade cake, which is served at tea on the guests' having been walking all day in the foothills of the Julian Alps and often the pull of the cake makes the last few kilometers a bit easier!

 Unlike a normal restaurant, our menu changes daily, so everything has to be freshly prepared.
 We vary our menu according to the local produce available, the current season, and even the day's weather!
 No two weeks are the same.
 We always start dinner with canapés - some examples might be chilli tiger prawn on a celery and apple smoothie; mini risotto balls with melting mozzarella; home smoked trout with fresh horseradish and beetroot, or pan-fried porcini mushrooms from the woods.